 Our Experience With Mass Tort Cases

 At Neblett, Beard & Arsenault, our attorneys often lead the way in mass tort and class action claims.
-Attorney Richard Arsenault has served on historic dangerous drug and defective medical device mass litigation, including Vioxx, Ortho Evra, Zimmer, and DePuy.
+Attorney Richard Arsenault has served on several mass tort cases including Vioxx, Ortho Evra, Zimmer, and DePuy.
 We are currently involved in dozens of mass torts for dangerous drugs, defective medical devices, and consumer protection.

 Many medical devices are rushed to consumers before being fully tested for safety.
 Some of the defective devices we represent clients against include:

 We have also represented consumers in many defective product, corporate disaster, dangerous materials, and consumer fraud cases.
-Some ongoing mass torts include the following:
+Some past and ongoing mass torts include the following: